raineorshine/npm-check-updates/README.md

 --doctor                     Iteratively installs upgrades and runs tests to
                              identify breaking upgrades.
 Run "ncu --doctor"
                              for detailed help.
 Add "-u" to execute.
+--doctorInstall <command>    Specifies the install script to use in doctor
+                             mode (default: npm install/yarn).
+--doctorTest <command>       Specifies the test script to use in doctor mode
+                             (default: npm test).
 --enginesNode                Include only packages that satisfy engines.node
                              as specified in the package file.
 -e, --errorLevel <n>         Set the error level.
 1: exits with error code 0